 While each metallic finish typically has a very distinct color to it, non metallic finishes can be of any color.
 And the color is obtained either by painting or powder coating.
 While metallic finishes bond to the faucet very well and will not chip off except in unusual circumstances, non metallic finishes do not bond well to the metal underneath and can easily chip off if you happen to be a bit careless in handling the faucet.
 In addition to applying non metallic finishes to metal faucets, manufacturers also make faucets entirely from vitreous china – so these are essentially pottery.
 These faucets can match the enamel colors of your sink in case you happen to have an enamel coated sink.
 Glass enamel can also be applied to metals, making what is basically a metal faucet underneath look like fine pottery.

-No discussion about kitchen faucet reviews will be complete without a word or two about living finishes.
+No discussion about this will be complete without a word or two about living finishes.
 While other finishes are designed to keep faucets looking good as new for a long while, these are designed to age in an accelerated way, making the faucets look like valuable antiques, giving a touch of classy, old-world elegance and charm.
 You will need to let these age for a few weeks and then apply wax to keep off water spots.

 7. Where will you mount it?